59 Electrically-Powered Aircraft

 Summary & Closure

-Electrically-powered aircraft offer numerous potential benefits for modern aviation, including increased energy efficiency and reduced carbon emissions compared to conventional fossil fuel-powered aircraft.
+Electrically powered aircraft offer numerous potential benefits for modern aviation, including increased energy efficiency and reduced carbon emissions compared to conventional fossil fuel-powered aircraft.
 However, it is likely that passengers will only fly on electric aircraft for short distances, even in the longer term.
-It is essential to note that battery technology is one of many factors limiting the feasibility of electric aviation.
+Battery technology is one of many factors limiting the feasibility of electric aviation.
 Other aspects of electric aircraft need to be considered, such as infrastructure development, charging systems, regulations and certification, overall economics, and public acceptance.

 A combination of technical approaches will likely be employed in the next few decades to overcome the challenges with “pure” electrically-powered aircraft.
 This more diversified approach will continue to improve fuel efficiency, perhaps through new aircraft designs incorporating sustainable aviation fuels (SAFs) and exploring hybrid-electric or hydrogen-electric propulsion systems.
 When collectively applied, these interim technologies could help reduce emissions from the aviation sector.
 Meanwhile, engineers must continue to innovate and develop new or improved solutions that can meet the unique requirements of electrically powered aircraft while focusing on the broader global concerns of reducing the environmental impact of fossil fuels.